 Char at Essential Keystrokes has just given us an insight into the evolution of a blog.

 “If nothing else, I hope this can serve as inspiration for bloggers who are starting out or more experienced bloggers who want to take their blogs to the next level.

 Char is also holding a 1 year old birthday competition on her blog.
 There are some nice prizes on offer, more reason to head on over and wish her a happy birthday!
 Essential Keystrokes is a blog where Char discusses web design tools, amongst other related topics.

 Randa at Randa Clay Design wrote an article about how you should manage expectations.
 Great advice for anyone dealing with clients.

-Chris at Blog-Op, with over 120 daily RSS subscribers, is offering a free advertising spot in the Blog-Op RSS feed.
-Your ad will run for as long as his blog runs, so it’s definitely worth a look.
+Chris at Blog-Op, with over 120 daily RSS subscribers, is offering a free advertising spot in the Blog-Op RSS feed (broken link removed in 2014).
+Your ad will run for as long as his blog runs, so it’s worth a look.

 Blog-Op is a great place for picking up blog tips and advice.

 Go forth and speed link, but not too often.